|

 1992 – 1995 JDM Honda Computers Performance Chip Installation

-Note: This job requires average skills on electronics soldering, but it doesn’t require skills on electronics.
-You may always bring the computer and the new chip to any TV or electronics shop so they can install the chip and the other parts, then you just install back the computer in your car.
+This job requires average skills on soldering on electronics.
+You can always bring the ECU and the new chip to any TV or electronics shop, so they install the chip and the other parts for you.
 Also, all connections should be verified before and after soldering the socket.
-Take care not to jump connections with soldering or brake circuit traces by over heating.
-Notice that there are connections above, bellow and inside the circuit board that are sensitive to too much heat.
-Always clean the finished job with a mild solvent like alcohol
+Take care not to jump connections with soldering or break circuit traces by overheating it when soldering.

 This installation is needed only once.
-After that, it will be a matter of pulling out one chip and inserting any other if you would like to switch between different tunings or for comparisons.
-Whenever you wish to go back to stock mode, please do not uninstall anything.
-Just cut or remove jumper “J1″.
-Installing back that jumper will switch to performance mode again, as long as the chip is inserted.
+After done, it will be a matter of pulling out one chip and inserting any other if you would like to switch between different tunings or for comparing different chips.

-Now, insert the performance chip on the 28-Pin socket.
-Please use the drawings above and below as reference, to make sure you are installing the chips the right way in the socket, since they will fit both ways, but will only work in the right one.
+Now insert the performance chip on the 28-Pin socket.
+Please use the drawings above and below as a reference to make sure you are installing the chip the right way in the socket.

-Now you are ready to put back together your ecu and reinstall it in your NEW car !!!
+Now you are ready to put it all back together and reinstall the ECU in your now NEW car !!!

 Hi, interesting post.
 I have been thinking about this issue,so thanks for blogging.
 I will definitely be subscribing to your site.
 Keep up great writing